-The Japanese Friendship Garden located in Phoenix, Arizona is a little sanctuary of authentic Japanese culture and nature inside the city.
-It covers 3.5 acres and features over 1,500 tons of hand picked rocks, a large Koi pond full of colorful fish and ducks, over 50 varieties of plants, statues and a 12 foot waterfall.
+A sanctuary in the desert made up of authentic Japanese culture and nature hidden inside the city.
+This friendship garden is truly a place you can come and get lost in your thoughts.
+Covering 3.5 acres and featuring over 1,500 tons of hand picked rocks, a large Koi pond full of colorful fish and ducks, 50 varieties of plants, statues and a 12 foot waterfall.
 It also has a tea house popular for events.

 (watch the video above in HD on Vimeo or on Youtube)

-I spent a little over an hour at the garden, enjoying the serenity of the calm surroundings.
-For me, feeding the roughly 300 Koi fish in the 1/2 acre pond was the highlight of the garden.
-For $1.00 extra they give a bag of “fish food” which turned out to just be cheerios.
-The fish are quite entertaining and compete with the much faster ducks and each other for their meal.
+I enjoyed the serenity of the calm surroundings and the sounds of nature.
+For me, feeding the roughly 300 Koi fish was the highlight of the visit.
+For $1.00 extra you are given a bag of cheerios disguised as fish food.
+The kois are quite entertaining as they compete with each other and against the much faster ducks for their breakfast cereal.

 The garden has a pathway that takes 10-15 minutes to walk around if you don’t stop to enjoy anything.
 I visited in late September when daytime temperatures were warm but not extreme and it was quite pleasant.